What Does Ideal Teeth Alignment Look Like?

 Can't visualize this movement?
-Grab some crackers and do an experiment.
+Grab some crackers and experiment.
 If all of your teeth touch all of the time when you're biting, you're likely dealing with misalignment.

 Should your teeth touch when resting?

 While you're resting, your teeth should be apart.
-If they're touching or clenched, you could be dealing with a tooth alignment or a jaw issue.
+You could be dealing with a tooth alignment or a jaw issue if they're touching or clenched.

 Your jaw muscles push your mouth open and closed.
-If you're keeping those fibers active all the time, you're grinding those teeth together when they should be resting.
+If you're keeping those fibers active, you're grinding those teeth together when they should be resting.